 Lab Techniques Every Researcher Must Know – Top 10 List

 A life science researcher has the liberty to choose any field of research based on their interest from the wide array of research areas such as molecular biology, cell biology, genetics, biochemistry, and animal or plant biotechnology.
-Each field has its own set of experiments requiring different techniques and use of different lab instruments.
-But as no matter whatever words you want to write you must learn the alphabet first, in a similar manner each researcher needs to learn some useful lab techniques to be efficient in wet lab experiments.
+Each field has its own set of experiments requiring different techniques and the use of different lab instruments.
+But as no matter whatever words you want to write you must learn the alphabet first, in a similar manner each researcher needs to learn some useful lab techniques to be efficient in wet-lab experiments.

 In this article let’s have a look at Lab Techniques Every Researcher Must Know – Top 10 List

 Blotting is the most common lab technique widely used in the field of cell & molecular biology.
 It is an extremely useful multi-step technique used in the identification of different biomolecules such as DNA, mRNA, & protein during different stages of gene expression or for identifying specific proteins from a complex mixture of proteins after extraction from cell – the applications are many.
 Blotting techniques are of the following types: